val314159/christophergs.github.io/_posts/2016-01-17-metawear-guide-pt1.md

 10) Sending our data over HTTP

-11) Graphing our data
+11) A better connection

-12) A better connection
+12) Graphing our data

-13) Capturing data for longer time durations
+13) Pre-Processing on the board

-14) Pre-Processing on the board
+14) Working with more than one board

 Every step has corresponding [code on github](https://github.com/ChristopherGS/MetawearGuide) to check against, marked with different branches.